xR4YM0ND/Aged/Known_Bugs.md

 ### InmisAddon
 - Inmis Addon tab centers mouse when clicked on

+### Numismatic Claim
+- **[IDEA]** A Trading Block that acts like a special trader where you can ask outer cities for resources (costs coins and takes time till they answer) (different cities offer/ask different trades which update every x ticks) (like an outer connection trades for boat / harbor)

 ### DungeonZ
 - **[Idea]** Boss phases (Boss is damage 2/3 , monsters spawn & you have to kill all mobs first to damage the Boss again) (like different stages for the boss fight)